sharife/mantrabio/site/content/team/_index.md

       recruiting, facilities management and business strategy projects, Mitch ensures all the trains run on time.
 His past experiences include working as a researcher for the SF Veterans Affairs Hospital, and instructing microscopy classes at Merritt Community College.
-He earned his Bachelors of Science in cell and molecular biology from UC Santa Cruz.
+He earned his B.S. in cell and molecular biology from UC Santa Cruz.
 Outside of work you’ll find Mitch biking, baking, and backpacking- or racing sailboats on the Bay.
     name: Mitch Gordon
     title: Business Ops.
 Associate
     image: /img/portraits/mantrabio-6717.jpg